-While competent IT infrastructure will help to design data warehouses and design schemas to collect and store huge volume of structured and unstructured data, the value chain doesn’t end there.
-There is a need for specialists to come in and establish a method to the madness, by using this humongous data for data- driven decision making with help of smart data analytics.
+While competent IT infrastructure will help to design data warehouses and design schemas to collect and store huge volumes of structured and unstructured data, the value chain doesn’t end there.
+There is a need for specialists to come in and establish a method to the madness, by using this humongous data for data-driven decision making with help of smart data analytics.

 This is where data science comes into the picture.

-It is not for no reason that Harvard Business Review has rated Data Science as one of the ‘sexiest job of the 21st century’.
-However just like Big Data, there are certain misnomers about data scientists worth clarifying.
-First of all, contrary to popular notion, data scientists aren’t computer science majors.
-Rather some of the most successful professionals in this area tend to come from mathematician and physicist educational background.
+It is not for no reason that Harvard Business Review has rated Data Science as one of the ‘sexiest jobs of the 21st century.
+However, just like Big Data, there are certain misnomers about data scientists worth clarifying.
+First of all, contrary to popular notions, data scientists aren’t computer science majors.
+Rather some of the most successful professionals in this area tend to come from mathematicians and physicists educational backgrounds.
 And there is a good reason for this.
 The strong mathematical background, computing and analytical competency, and viewing the larger picture – all these traits are more common in physicists and mathematicians.
-Blend in a bit of statistical aptitude, a inch of programming flair, some visualization competency, and most importantly, a lot of business sense – and what you get is a profile of a data scientist.
+Blend in a bit of statistical aptitude, an inch of programming flair, some visualization competency, and most importantly, a lot of business sense – and what you get is a profile of a data scientist.

 As per Arjun Bhambri, VP of Big Data products at IBM “A data scientist is somebody who is inquisitive, who can stare at data and spot trends.
 It’s almost like a Renaissance individual who really wants to learn and bring change to an organization.”
 An inquisitive attitude, use of ‘what if’ analysis, a knack of putting conventional thought process to question, and coming up with an attractive visualization to communicate the findings to the stakeholders – these define the thinking of a data scientist

-Data scientists use high value tools such as indexing solution that scans almost a billion documents daily and throw out interesting patterns, trends, and segmentation opportunities.
+Data scientists use high-value tools such as indexing solution that scans almost a billion documents daily and throw out interesting patterns, trends, and segmentation opportunities.
 Got more than a billion documents to scan and analyze in quick time?
 Then opt for clustered search engines that exponentially increases the value of meaningful correlations.
-Use of indexing solutions on enterprise search solutions helps data scientists to reduce costs, improve operational efficiencies, lower staff dependency, or even process optimization.
+The use of indexing solutions on enterprise search solutions helps data scientists to reduce costs, improve operational efficiencies, lower staff dependency, or even process optimization.

-Like an entrepreneur, data scientists combine patience with out-of-box thought process.
-They literally swim in reams of data all around them and emerge with gleaming insights that pushes strategic decision making in the right direction.
-In a nutshell a data scientist carries out these tasks
+Like an entrepreneur, data scientists combine patience with the out-of-box thought process.
+They literally swim in reams of data all around them and emerge with gleaning insights that push strategic decision making in the right direction.
+In a nutshell, a data scientist carries out these tasks

 - He designs the schema of data to be stored and processed in an ETL system.